-- 2. The term "permanent establishment" shall include especially: - (a) a place of management; - (b) a branch; - (c) an office; - (d) a factory; - (e) a workshop; - (f) a mine, oil well, quarry or other place of extraction of natural resources; - (g) a plantation, farm, orchard or vineyard; - (h) a building site or construction or installation or assembly project which exists for more than six months. - 3.
-The term "permanent establishment" shall not be deemed to include: - (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise;

-(e) the maintenance of a fixed place of business solely for the purpose of advertising, for the supply of information, for scientific research or for similar activities which have a preparatory or auxiliary character, for the enterprise.
+- 2. The term "permanent establishment" shall include especially:

+- (a) a place of management;

+- (b) a branch;

+- (c) an office;

+- (d) a factory; - (e) a workshop; - (f) a mine, oil well, quarry or other place of extraction of natural resources; - (g) a building site or construction or installation and assembly project which exist for more than six months. - 3.
+The term "permanent establishment" shall not be deemed to include: - (a) the use of facilities solely for the purpose of storage, display or delivery of goods or merchandise belonging to the enterprise; - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage, display or delivery; - (c) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) the maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise, or for collecting information, for the enterprise; - (e) the maintenance of a fixed place of business solely for the purpose of advertising, for the supply of information, for scientific research or for similar activities which have a preparatory or auxiliary character, for the enterprise.

-4. An enterprise of a Contracting State, notwithstanding it has no fixed place of business in the other Contracting State, shall be deemed to have a permanent establishment in that other Contracting State if it carries on supervisory activities therein for more than six months in connection with a construction, installation or assembly project which is being undertaken in that other Contracting State.
+4. An enterprise of a Contracting State, notwithstanding it has no fixed place of business in the other Contracting State, shall be deemed to have a permanent establishment in that other Contracting State if it carries on supervisory activities in that other Contracting State for more than six months in connection with construction, installation and assembly project.

-5. A person acting in a Contracting State on behalf of an enterprise of the other Contracting State (other than an agent of an independent status to whom paragraph 6 applies) notwithstanding he has no fixed place of business in the former Contracting State shall be deemed to be a permanent establishment in the first-mentioned Contracting State if -
+5. A person acting in a Contracting State on behalf of an enterprise of the other Contracting State (other than an agent of an independent status to whom paragraph 6 applies) notwithstanding he has no fixed place of business in the first-mentioned Contracting State shall be deemed to be a permanent establishment in that Contracting State if:

-- (a) he has, and habitually exercises a general authority in the first-mentioned Contracting State to conclude contracts in the name of the enterprise; or - (b) he maintains in the first-mentioned Contracting State a stock of goods or merchandise belonging to the enterprise from which he regularly fills orders on behalf of the enterprise.
+- (a) he has, and habitually exercises an authority in the first-mentioned Contracting State to conclude contracts in the name of the enterprise; or - (b) he maintains in the first-mentioned Contracting State a stock of goods or merchandise belonging to the enterprise from which he regularly fills orders on behalf of the enterprise.